-- 1. Verify the predictions made by the analysis in Sections 3 regarding the conditions in which μ of (3.13) has a large value. - 2.
-Compare the actual backward error $\eta_A(Y)$ and the relative residual to be defined later for matrices from the stochastic Galerkin method. - 3.
+- 2. Compare the actual backward error $\eta_A(Y)$ and the relative residual to be defined later for matrices from the stochastic Galerkin method. - 3.
 Compare the condition number given by (4.4), (4.5) and (4.7) for matrices from the stochastic Galerkin method.

-All the experiments are performed on a Mac laptop with Intel Core i5, and 8 Gb RAM, using MATLAB 2018b.
+All the experiments are performed on a Lenovo ThinkStation with Intel Xeon W-2123 CPU, 32 Gb RAM, using MATLAB 2019a.
 We have made our codes available at https://github.com/SrikaraPranesh/GeneralizedSylvester.
+In all our experiments we are interested in normwise relative backward error.

-To numerically verify the predictions made by the analysis of the Sections 3 regarding μ in (3.13), we consider a two term generalized Sylvester equation, that is
+To numerically verify the predictions made by the analysis of the Sections 3 regarding $\mu$ in (3.13), we consider a two term generalized Sylvester equation, that is